 - Workshop #5: Bringing It All Together – Application and Context from the Local to the National and Back

 The pedagogical foundation component of the program will be facilitated by CHES’ seminar series, Hot Topics in Health Professions Education.
 The Hot Topics in HPE sessions are open to our CHES members and to the health professions education community at UBC.

 The University of British Columbia Division of Continuing Professional Development (UBC CPD) is fully accredited by the Committee on Accreditation of Continuing Medical Education (CACME) to provide study credits for continuing medical education for physicians.
-This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, and approved by UBC CPD.
-You may claim a maximum of 26.75 hours (credits are automatically calculated).
-This Group Learning program meets the certification criteria of the College of Family Physicians of Canada and has been certified by UBC CPD for up to 26.75 Mainpro+ credits.
+This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, and has been approved by UBC CPD for up to 27.5 MOC Section 1 Group Learning credits.
+This program meets the certification criteria of the College of Family Physicians of Canada and has been certified by UBC CPD for up to 27.5 Mainpro+ Group Learning credits.
 Each physician should claim only those credits he/she actually spent in the activity.